okfn/data-catalog-spec/source/index.rst

 If the endpoint is specified with a ``/`` character, this ``MUST`` be removed before computing the URL.

 The format extension specifies the format of any request body as well as the format of any response.
-The endpoint ``MUST`` support ``.json`` and ``.dcat.N3`` as the format extensions returning JSON and N3 encoded DCat respectively.
+The endpoint ``MUST`` support ``.json`` and ``.dcat.N3`` as the format extensions returning JSON and N3 encoded DCAT respectively.

 If a request other than a ``GET`` is made to any URL at the endpoint, a ``400 Bad Response`` ``MUST`` be returned.